Contractor-x/Contractor-x/README.md

 - 📫 How to reach me on Gmail= dada4ash@gmail.com
 - 😄 Young programmer Majoring in Software Engineering
 - ⚡ Fun fact: i have a boring life...
-- I believe that no one is ever truely safe.
+- No one is ever truely safe.
 Thank the shadowbrokers for revealing this..
 (ANT CATALOG)
 - Huge Snowden , Mr Robot Fan

 <!---